5udh33r-95/5udh33r-95.github.io/index.md

 Notes for tomorrow:
 1. Make a plan when you get up about what to get done/ how much to work.
 Stick to the numbers as best you can.

+### March 26 2021
+Positives:
+1.Recovered most objectives for the day even if a little sloppy 2.Found one source of motivation
+3.Completed finding a panel
+4.Completed some preliminary work for TA work 5.Continued journaling
+6.Bought food and breakfast for the week

+Things that were not so hot:
+1. Woke up feeling tired and hungry but with no food.
+Due to lack of food didn't feel motivated.
+Got easily distracted.
+Cosntantly wanted distractions as a result.
+1000lb sister got me motivated enough to shop and that snowballed into a bunch of stuff
+2. Didn't have quality metrics in my objectives for the day, so basically just worked to get shit done.
+This can be a double-edged sword.

+Tomorrow's focus:
+1. Try incentivising.
+Or come up with desirable incentives.
+2. Try having quality metrics